BZEEE/CMPUT355-A4-HEX/README.md

 4.navigate to cloned directory, (cd CMPUT355-A4-HEX)
-5.install angular, run the command (npm install -g @angular/cli) 6.install all other node modules, run the command (npm update) 7.run the development server to view project, run the command (ng serve)
+5.install angular, run the command (npm install -g @angular/cli) 6.install all other node modules, run the command (npm update) 7.Run `ng serve` for a dev server.

-## Development server

-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding